Ivan-barbarian/Legends-public/documentation/how_to_build_legends.md

 **Platform-Specific Requirements:**

 **Windows:**

 1. Install git bash
 2. Install python3
-3. Optional: 7zip (Python's zipfile is used as fallback)
-4. Add all above to PATH variable (if you don't know how, check this [webpage](https://www.computerhope.com/issues/ch000549.htm))
+3. Add all above to PATH variable (if you don't know how, check this [webpage](https://www.computerhope.com/issues/ch000549.htm))
-5. Make sure you have microsoft web runtime
+4. Make sure you have microsoft web runtime
-6. Install python dependencies `pip install Pillow`
+5. Install python dependencies `pip install Pillow`
-7. Copy `build_compile_poss.sh` and name it something like `build_compile_yourname.sh`
+6. Copy `build_compile_poss.sh` and name it something like `build_compile_yourname.sh`
-8. Inside the `build_compile_yourname.sh` replace the destination variable with your own
+7. Inside the `build_compile_yourname.sh` replace the destination variable with your own

 **Linux/macOS:**

 1. Python3
 2. On Linux/macOS you'll need to make `bbrusher.exe` - a windows binary - work transparently.
 The build scripts will call `bbrusher.sh` instead of the .exe directly, but it is your responsibility to make it work on your OS.